EyalKotlik/Datalab-Project/README.md

 ## Data
 As per the project requirements, the data is not publicly available.
-The data will be provided in a privately shared Google Drive link.
+The data will be provided in a privately shared OneDrive link.
 In the link each data folder will be named in a format data-{path}, where the path is where to put the data folder in the project (and rename it to just "data").